Why is Eye Contact Important for Singers and Performers?

 Eye contact is very important when you are performing to an audience.
 Not only does eye contact help you convey the emotion of the song to the audience, but it also helps the audience connect to you as a performer.
 Here’s our short answer as to why eye contact is important, followed by some tips you can use to improve your own singing performance.

 Eye contact is an important communication tool, and is important to help make your audience feel involved in your performance.
 It will also help to convey the emotion and feeling in your singing performance.
 Without it, your audience can feel uncomfortable and un-involved with your singing.

-Performing is one of the most important parts of being a singer, and so knowing how to entertain your audience through your performance and facial expressions is crucial.
-Eye contact is an essential ingredient to this!
+Performing is one of the most important parts of being a singer, so knowing how to entertain your audience through your performance and using facial expressions is crucial.
+Overcoming anxiety on stage and using good eye contact is an essential ingredient to this.

 Sometimes we don’t even notice eye contact until it’s not there.
 Eye contact during a singing performing can be subconscious thing when it takes place, and really obvious when it doesn’t.
 Singers should always look to achieve ‘soulful eye-contact’ with their audience.

 For example, imagine you are watching a singer perform and they are looking at the floor.
 What would it say to you about the singer?
 How would you feel as a member of the audience?
 You’d probably feel ignored, like the singer is uninterested in you, or maybe even dislikes you.

 Watch other singer’s performances and see how they engage with eye contact and then record and watch your own performance.

 Eye contact is a an essential part of a singer’s performance